edsu/wikilinks/README.md

 `wikilinks` is a Python module that provides a single function for extracting external links from Wikipedia that point at a particular website.
-This can be useful to discover how Wikipedian's have references content on another website in citations and other types of references.
+This can be useful to discover how Wikipedians have references content on another website in citations and other types of references.
 It was originally part of a much larger project called [Linkypedia] that was used to visualize the use of cultural heritage materials on Wikipedia.
 Linkypedia has since been shutdown but perhaps this little piece of functionality could still be of use to you.

 While [Wikipedia's API] allows you list external links from a given page, it doesn't (to my knowledge) have an API call to retrieve pages that link to a